 smartgeber Logo

-This article explores the characteristics that define a dystopian city, such as oppressive regimes, surveillance, and environmental decay.
-Discover what elements contribute to creating a dystopian atmosphere in urban environments.
+The article explores the characteristics that define a dystopian city, such as oppressive government control, environmental degradation, and social inequality, painting a picture of a bleak urban future.

 What makes a city dystopian?